 What type of vehicle do I need?

 The current owner services this route using a 2003 10′ box truck (220k miles).
 This vehicle is included in the purchase.
 Estimated value of this vehicle is $5,000.
 Common delivery vehicles used for this type of business are box trucks or trailers.
-When considering additional vehicle lease or purchase, Routes For Sale recommends Bush Trucks.
+When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?

 The gross income for the route is $72,194 per year, minus your $10,920 estimated yearly expenses as mentioned above gives you the net of $61,274 per year!

 How does the selling price of the route get determined?